-During the remainder of 2005, we will be continuing to expend funds in connection with our efforts to expand our sales and marketing for the NC-stat System, although more modestly than the expansion in the last several quarters, and continue our ongoing program of making enhancements and improvements to the NC-stat System, including the development of new biosensors and the development of a third generation monitor and docking station.
+During the remainder of 2005, we will be continuing to expend funds in connection with our efforts to expand our sales and marketing for the NC-stat System, although more modestly than the expansion in the last several quarters, and continue our ongoing program of making enhancements and improvements to the NC-stat System, including the development of new and/or improved biosensors and the development of a third generation monitor and docking station.
 In connection with the development efforts on a third generation monitor and docking station, we expect to incur increased capital expenditures over the next two quarters for tooling costs.
-We also expect to expend funds on the design of a drug delivery system, which is in its early stages of development, for the minimally invasive treatment of neuropathies by both primary care and specialist physicians.
+We also plan to expend funds on the design of a drug delivery system, which is in its early stages of development, for the minimally invasive delivery of therapeutic agents to treat neuropathies by both primary care and specialist physicians.
 We believe that the combination of funds available from cash and cash equivalents and funds available from our short-term investments and long-term investments will be adequate to finance our ongoing operations for at least twenty four months, including the expenditures described above.